"They did a couple of different surveys. They they had one "bucket" survey asking about

 In interviews conducted during our "Staying Afloat" report it was clear that many successful

-Libraries of Things had immensely diverse and varied collections that grew and shrunk over time
+Libraries of Thing's unique and expansive collections grew and shrunk over time

-in relation to what the community wants, what they already have, and what works and doesn't work
+in relation to what the community wants, what they already have, and what works well

 for lending in that particular patron audience.
-We've prepared a template
+We've prepared a program evaluation

-community needs assessment based on our findings below.
+guide with sample community needs assessment questions and templates based on our findings

 "We actually had a committee back in 2015 that met to talk about Library of Things.